Other European nationals

 If you are a self-sufficient person

 You can apply for housing once you are habitually resident.
-But in most cases if you apply for homelessness assistance or universal credit/housing benefit you are told that you are no longer self-sufficient, and so have lost your right to reside in the UK.
+But in most cases if you apply for homelessness assistance or UC/HB you are told that you are no longer self-sufficient and therefore not entitled to help.

-However, in the case of claims for universal credit (UC) or housing benefit (HB) the official guidance suggests that if you have lived in the UK for some time and have never claimed before, the fact that you have previously been self-sufficient should be a factor in deciding whether you are an 'unreasonable burden,' as should the length of time you are likely to be claiming.
+However, in the case of claims for UC or HB the guidance suggests that if you have lived in the UK for some time and have never claimed before, the fact that you have previously been self-sufficient should be a factor in deciding whether you are an 'unreasonable burden,' as should the length of time you are likely to be claiming.

 Similarly, with homelessness assistance: this should not be refused if the homelessness has occurred as a real emergency (a fire, for example, or domestic violence).
 The council may, however, limit its help to providing temporary accommodation and advice about finding your own housing.